DenOfEquity/PixArt-Sigma-for-webUI/README.md

 These upgrades didn't break anything for me.

 ---
-### downloads models on demand - minimum will be ~20Gb ###
+### downloads models on demand - minimum will be ~20GB ###

 ---
 ### screenshot ###
-current UI
+almost current UI

 ![](screenshot3.png "UI screenshot")

 ---
 At your own risk.
 This is ~~barely~~ ~~moderately~~ somewhat tested, ~~and even then~~ but only on my computer.
 Models will be downloaded automatically, on demand (so if you never generate with the 256 model, it'll never be downloaded).
-The T5 text encoder is around 18Gb and the image models are about 2.3Gb each.
+The T5 text encoder is around 18Gb and the image models are about 2.3GB each.
 The models include the float32 T5 model, which I convert to fp16 on first use and save the result for all future runs.
 This conversion and saving is automatic.
 Once done, the full size float32 model could be deleted to reclaim some space.

 Note that Alpha and Sigma both use the same T5 text encoder, my caching system means it should only be downloaded once regardless for how many models are used.